DigdoAji/prakerja-golang-restapi/README.md

 ## Status Project

-- Does it have an API Key? : `Yes`
+- Does it have an API Endpoint? : `Yes`
-- Is the API Key still active now? : `No`
+- Is the API Endpoint still active now? : `No`